De-Panther/unity-webxr-export/README.md

 ## Contributing

-Contributions from the developer community are very important to us.
 You're encouraged to [open an issue](https://github.com/De-Panther/unity-webxr-export/issues/new), report a problem, contribute with code, open a feature request, share your work or ask a question.
+But remember that it's an experimental project.

 ## Credits